 Link your content to social media sites your audience uses.
 If you’re a B2B, you should be on LinkedIn.
 If your customers are older, Facebook is a must.
 TikTok appeals to all ages.
 And there are still audiences who love Twitter, Pinterest, and Instagram.

 Add buttons to your site that will let others easily share your content.

 Be sure to check your social media every day, multiple times if possible, to answer questions or comments left by visitors.
 Customers will use social media for customer service even if you don’t present it as such.
 Some expect a reply within a few hours or sooner.

 No Time to Write?
 Hire a Writer!

 Now that you know you need good content, do you have time to write?
 Or maybe writing doesn’t come easily to you.
 Many people find it’s a challenge to write about themselves or even their businesses.

 That’s where professional copywriting comes in.
 Don’t struggle with writer’s block or a reluctance to “brag.”
 Just like you hired a website developer, you can hire a writer to get the content on your site.
-Be prepared to provide information, whether it’s in a few phone calls or “data dumps” in emails.
+Be prepared to provide information, whether it’s in a few phone calls/Zooms or “data dumps” in emails.
 It will be worth the effort and cost.
 A professional writer like myself thrives on this kind of stuff!